 By the 1919-1920 winter season, 151 Commonwealth was the home of Rodman Paul Snelling and his wife, Eva Burnham (de Tréville) Snelling.
 They had lived at 317 Beacon during the previous season.
+They also maintained a home in Beverly Farms.
 He was treasurer of the Saco-Lowell Shops, makers of textile (cotton worsted and spun silk) machinery.

 In September of 1924, 151 Commonwealth was purchased by the Katharine Gibbs School, which converted it into a school and dormitory.
 The school already owned 90 Marlborough which it had purchased in May of 1924.
 It previously had been located at 247 Berkeley.
 It subsequently acquired 92 Marlborough in April of 1926, 135 Commonwealth (next door to 151 Commonwealth to the east) in September of 1927, 303 Dartmouth (next door to 151 Commonwealth to the west) in October of 1930, and 21–23 Marlborough in August of 1936.

 In August of 1935, the school cut through doors between 151 Commonwealth and 303 Dartmouth, and in January of 1946, it cut through doors between 151 Commonwealth and 135 Commonwealth on the second, third, fourth, and fifth floors.